-The English loanword cheongsam comes from chèuhngsāam (長衫; "long shirt/dress"), the Cantonese pronunciation of the Shanghainese term zǎnze or zansae, by which the original tight-fitting form was first known.
-The Shanghainese name was somewhat in contrast with usage in Mandarin and other varieties of Chinese, where chángshān (Mandarin) refers to an exclusively male dress (see changshan) and the female version is known as a qípáo.
+The English loanword cheongsam comes from chèuhngsāam (長衫; "'long shirt/dress'"), the Cantonese pronunciation of the Shanghainese term zansae, by which the original tight-fitting form was first known.
+The Shanghainese name was somewhat in contrast with usage in Mandarin and other varieties of Chinese, where chángshān (Mandarin) refers to an exclusively male dress, and the female version is known as a qípáo.

 In Hong Kong, where many Shanghai tailors fled to after the communist revolution in China, the word chèuhngsāam may refer to either male or female garments.
 The word keipo (qípáo) is either a more formal term for the female chèuhngsāam, or is used for the two-piece cheongsam variant that is popular in China.
 Traditionally, usage in Western countries mostly followed the original Shanghainese usage and applies the Cantonese-language name cheongsam to a garment worn by women.

-The original qipao was wide and loose.
-It covered most of the woman's body, revealing only the head, hands, and the tips of the toes.
+The original qipao fitted loosely and hung in an A-line.
+It covered most of the wearer's body, revealing only the head, hands, and the tips of the toes.
 The baggy nature of the clothing also served to conceal the figure of the wearer regardless of age.
-With time, though, the qipao were tailored to become more form fitting and revealing.

-The modern version, which is now recognized popularly in China as the "standard" qipao, was first developed in Shanghai in the 1920s, partly under the influence of Beijing styles.
-The streamlined and body-hugging cut of the modern cheongsam was popularized by the socialite and one-time First Lady of China Madame Wellington Koo.
+The qipao of the 1920s-40s was popularized by the celebrities, socialites and even politicians of the time.
+One-time First Lady of China Madame Wellington Koo was a prominent figure among them.
 Voted several times by Vogue into its lists of the world's best-dressed women, Madame Wellington Koo was much admired for her adaptations of the traditional Manchu fashion, which she wore with lace trousers and jade necklaces.
 Cheongsam dresses at the time had been decorously slit a few inches up the sides, but Madame Koo slashed hers to the knee, 'with lace pantelettes just visible to the ankle'.
 Unlike other Asian socialites, Madame Koo also insisted on local Chinese silks, which she thought were of superior quality.

 Like the male changpaos they derive from, cheongsams in the beginning were always worn in conjunction with trousers.
 However, with the introduction of Western fashion during the Nanking decade, it became a popular choice to replace these with stockings.
 The formerly purely utilitarian side slits were repurposed into aesthetic elements to highlight the new fashion, and by the 1940s, trousers had completely fallen out of use with cheongsams.
 As hosiery in turn declined in later decades, cheongsams nowadays have come to be most commonly worn with bare legs.
 While this development fixated the cheongsam as a one-piece dress, by contrast, the related Vietnamese áo dài retained trousers.